minprog/app-studio/50 Guides/10 Code Reviews/10 Howto.md

 - Then, explicitly tell your partner where you think the code could be improved.
 Use this [grading sheet](rubric.pdf) and systematically go through all of the aspects that are listed.

-- Your partner (not you) should note opportunities for improvement in a file called `REVIEW.md`.
+- Your partner (not you, you just talk) should note opportunities for improvement in a file called `REVIEW.md`.
 This file should be added to the GitHub repository of the project.
+Make at least ten points, including for each the following elements:

+	- Aspect of code quality (comments, decomposition, etc.)
+	- Where in your code are examples of good/bad quality
+	- How to improve next time

 - Finally, switch roles with your partner, and have them review *your* code!
 The goal is that you learn about your own code and to try to incorporate the feedback in your next project.